Improving Brain Tumour Care surveys share your experiences and help create change

 How long can somebody live with an ependymoma?

-This will depend on many factors, not just the grade, size and location of the tumour, but also your body’s unique response to treatment and how healthy you are in general.
+This is affected by many factors.
+It depends on the grade, size and location of the tumour.
+It also depends on your or your child’s body’s unique response to treatment and how healthy you are in general.

 Ependymoma prognosis